-Being a country that is not new to experiencing tremendous economic growth episodes, she stressed that these remarkable growth experiences have been eroded by inflation, leading to
+Being a country that is not new to experiencing tremendous economic growth episodes, she stressed that these remarkable growth experiences have been eroded by inflation, leading to two recessions in recent times, despite an average growth rate of 7%.

 Our current economy stands at \$450 billion with a growth rate of 3.1% and a per capita income of \$1,863.20.
 The economy is structured into three primary segments, comprising Agriculture at 23%, Services at 57.9%, and Industries at 19.8%, out of which 9.4% represents manufacturing.
 Issues of heightened insecurity and other structural issues affecting our nation's growth were highlighted.
 She said "...acknowledge that without proactive measures to tackle our current security predicaments, our economy will continue to stagnate.
 However, we remain optimistic that in collaboration with the government, we can realise a prosperous economy once again.
 It is disheartening to note that nearly 100 million Nigerians currently live in poverty, constituting approximately 43% of our population.
 Such a staggering figure necessitates urgent attention and corrective action.